Bonnie and Clyde: Personal effects

 The posse never received the promised bounty on the perpetrators, so they were told to take whatever they wanted from the confiscated items in their car.
 Hamer appropriated the arsenal of stolen guns and ammunition, plus a box of fishing tackle, under the terms of his compensation package with the Texas DOC.
 In July, Clyde's mother Cumie wrote to Hamer asking for the return of the guns: "You don't ever want to forget my boy was never tried in no court for murder, and no one is guilty until proven guilty by some court so I hope you will answer this letter and also return the guns I am asking for."
 There is no record of any response.

 Alcorn claimed Barrow's saxophone from the car, but he later returned it to the Barrow family.
-Posse members also took other personal items, such as Parker's clothing.
+Posse members took other personal items, such as Parker's clothing.
 The Parker family asked for them back but were refused, and the items were later sold as souvenirs.
 The Barrow family claimed that Sheriff Jordan kept an alleged suitcase of cash, and writer Jeff Guinn claims that Jordan bought a "barn and land in Arcadia" soon after the event, thereby hinting that the accusation had merit, despite the complete absence of any evidence to the existence of such a suitcase.